You need to refrigerate leftover bread pudding.

 The cake contains lots of milk and eggs, which make the dessert super moist.
 And as you probably know, moisture, sugar, and room temperature make nearly ideal conditions for microbial growth.

 That means yes, bread pudding requires refrigeration.
-Unless, of course, you want to grow some fluffy white threads of mold on the surface.
+Unless, of course, you want to grow some fuzzy white threads of mold on the surface.

 Interested in learning more about storage, shelf life, and reheating bread pudding?